 Inno2: Cloud-Based Wastewater Monitoring System

-Azure-hosted pipeline for 360-site NEA COVID-19 wastewater surveillance.
-100+ Tastek industrial RTUs (embedded SIM) streaming directly over cellular to a single Azure VM running Mosquitto, the database, and the dashboard.
+Azure-hosted pipeline for NEA COVID-19 wastewater surveillance.
+100+ Tastek industrial RTUs with SIM card slots, streaming directly over cellular to a single Azure VM running Mosquitto, the database, and the dashboard.
 Twilio WhatsApp alerts to the on-call engineers.
 Contributed to the Lee Hsien Loong IDM Smart Nation Award 2022.
 Straits Times feature.

 Context